DhirajBhakta/reflections/PERMANENT_NOTES/designing a DB from first principles.md

 		- Good for range queries (Sorted nature of memtable, SSTable)
 	- Cons
 		- Slow reads (in worst case).
 Memtable--> SStable1-->SStable2... ->SSTableN
+		- In general, reads are 100 times slower than writes on LSM Trees.
 		- compaction in background can take up resources.
 - [[B Trees & B+Trees]]
 	- Pros